“He upholds the cause of the oppressed.” Psalm 146:7

 As followers of Jesus, we must be willing to stand, or sit, for what is right and just.
 Sadly, when life is good inside the “believer’s bubble,” very few voices cry out in protest against injustice.

 Take a glance back through history with me for just a moment.
 Remember the Christians who lived in ancient Rome?
 They were tortured and killed for entertainment in the coliseums of Rome.
-Centuries later, generations of Africans were forced into slavery and kept in bondage until they were legally set free in 1865.
-Today, the atrocities in Darfur have resulted in the killing and maiming of hundreds of thousands of innocent civilians.
+Centuries later, generations of Africans were forced into slavery in America and kept in bondage until they were legally set free in 1865.
+But it didn’t end there.
+Sadly, our world has witnessed countless other atrocities, resulting in the tragic loss of hundreds of thousands of innocent civilians.

 Something should go “tilt” deep down inside us when we think about these detestable actions against the dignity of fellow humans.
 And if it doesn’t, we need to check our spiritual pulse!
 God hates injustice and has a special place in His heart for the oppressed.
 In Psalm 146:7, the text tells us, “He upholds the cause of the oppressed.”
 It moves me to think about how His heart must break when He sees people who are precious to Him victimized by corrupt thinking and twisted morality.